 - Due to the development of advanced electricity storage technologies, it becomes less viable to follow the sun at any latitude or be dependent on its rays all the time.

 - Large grids won’t be necessary, as installing a microgrid is enough.
 Microgrids are individual solar panels that one can even set up at the rooftop of their house.

 - The bigger the electricity grid the more vulnerable it is to accidents, natural disasters, cyber-attacks etc that can disrupt the electricity supply.

 Most of the equipment for solar equipment like cells, panels etc comes from China.
 This can be a hurdle as China will be least inclined in supporting a rival project like the One Sun One World One Grid

 - There can be trust issues between the grid participants on account of sovereignty and local implications.

 - Interconnection may open ways for other countries to muscle in on other economies and even likely bring them to a grinding halt.

 To know more about other Government Schemes, visit the linked article.

 How can the OSOWOG be implemented?

-Creation of a Supranational Rule-Based Organisation: A supranational organisation can implement the OSOWOG.
-In this case the ISA can be that organization.
+- Creation of a Supranational Rule-Based Organisation: A supranational organisation can implement the OSOWOG.
+In this case, the ISA can be that organisation.